dtminnick/readiness/notebooks/5_final_report.md

 # Model Training and Evaluation

-Two classification models were trained:
+I trained and evaluated two classification models:

 - **Logistic Regression**: Chosen for interpretability and fairness audits.